“The neurohumoral control of body fluid and cardiovascular homeostasis in males and females - vive la difference!

 Occupation (PI/ senior researcher/postdoctoral/young researcher/graduate student/

-This payment will be charged AT THE REGISTRATION DESK AFTER ARRIVAL TO THE Meeting.
-If you want to be selected for "The Young Investigators Talks" please indicate this in the final of your abstract.
+In the case you are participating in the poster sessions, if you want to be selected for "The Young Investigators Talks" please indicate this in the final of your abstract.

 Local Organizer: Dr. Laura Vivas, Dr. Ximena Caeiro and Dr. Andrea Godino (Instituto de Investigación Médica Mercedes y Martin Ferreyra, Fac. cs Ex.
 Fis. y Nat.
 UNC, Córdoba, Argentina.)